 Again, Friday’s Featured Food has been a neglected part of my blog and as you can imagine, I have eaten enough different types of food on my journey to keep this as a weekly fixture for ten years or more, probably 100 in fact.
 But I won’t have time to do one every week, but today I take you to the Oldest Restaurant in Gdańsk in Poland – Kubicki.
 After whackpacking the world, I decided to settle in Gdańsk in times of depression.
 Here is the restaurant’s website: Kubicki Website.

 Kubicki is down by the riverside in the beautiful Old Town of Gdansk.
 Your walk will take you through the Stare Miasto (dreamlike) and past the crane and some boats.

 Who Went to Kubicki with me?

 I went on a charming walk here with my travel friend, Ola Mueller.
 Although we were just friends, this was actually a date, and can only be described as a tainted date, in retrospect.
 This was to be our first and only date.
-A feast for her eyes with her charming Northern Irish man in Poland, her luscious charms disappearing into the sunset after her romantic tongue kissing.
+A feast for Ola’s eyes with her charming Northern Irish man in Poland, her luscious charms disappearing into the sunset after her romantic tongue kissing.
 This was also the start of a nasty spate of lies from Ola Aleksandra Mueller, the first dishonest friend I made on my journey and daily I await her apology. #olamueller